QI

 Directional accuracy

-On the calls that carry a side, the share that moved the expected way at 24h (n = 15,038).
-A coin flip, stated plainly.
+On the calls that carry a side, the share that moved the expected way at 24h (n = 13,170).
+Near even, and rising — see the trajectory in § 03.

 Coverage